arzuups/StudysGolang/README.md

 ```
   C:\StudysGolang> json-server --watch db.json
   ```
-  - If it fails after running it, type `npx` followed by a space and then `json-server --watch db.json` and run it again.
+  - *ATTENTION! =>* If it fails after running it, type `npx` followed by a space and then `json-server --watch db.json` and run it again.
   - So like this :
   ```
   C:\StudysGolang> npx json-server --watch db.json